amunoz124/Disney-Character-App/README.md

 - [X] Modify the theme of the app in `themes.xml`
 - [X] Define and apply at least one style in **either** `themes.xml` or a new file `styles.xml`

-The following STRETCH features are implemented:

-- [ ] Update the night theme to use different versions of styles when in dark mode
-- [ ] Use different drawables when in dark mode

-The following EXTRA features are implemented:

-- [ ] List anything else that you added to improve the app!

 ## Video Demo

 Here's a video / GIF that demos all of the app's implemented features: